 # If we didn't find the key, try the next slot

-Sets, also known as hash sets, are data structures that use hashing to store unique elements.
-Unlike hash maps that store key-value pairs, sets only store individual values and prevent duplicates.
-With their fast insertion, deletion, and search operations, sets are great for scenarios where uniqueness or quick data access matters.
+Sets, also called hash sets, are data structures that use hashing to store unique elements.
+While hashmaps store key-value pairs, sets only store the values and reject duplicates.
+Insertion, deletion, and lookup are all fast, which makes sets the go-to when you need to track what you've already seen or check if something exists.

 # Definition of a singly-linked ListNode